ysthakur/CMSC417-Notes/content/OSI layers/Network layer/IP/IP Addresses.md

 	- Then every router would need a lot of info to know how to direct packets toward every host

 Hierarchical addressing (IP prefixes):
-- Easy to add new hosts
+- Hierarchy is key to scalability - easy to add new hosts
 	- No need to update the routers
 	- Doesn't require adding a new forwarding-table entry
+- Address allocated in contiguous chunks (prefixes)
+- Today, the Internet has about 400,000 prefixes

 ## Classful Addressing